In this Article:

 Acupuncture can help with a weakened immune system.
 A poor immune system can result in chronic colds, infections, and allergies.
 Studies have shown that acupuncture can help increase the body’s T-cells.
 The extra level of T-cells can kill off harmful viruses and bacteria in the body.
 More research has revealed that acupuncture can regulate immunity, and enhance anti-cancer and anti-stress immune function, as well as exert anti-inflammation effects.

-Reduces stress and calms the central nervous system.
+Acupuncture can reduce stress and calms the central nervous system

 Acupuncture gives most people a sense of calmness and overall good feeling.
 It is said that this therapy can lower stress hormones and regulate mood to decrease anxiety.